No Mow Lawn Seed Mix with Rye

 |Sun Exposure||Full Sun, Partial, Shade|

 |Direct Sowing Time||Early Spring, Fall|

+Recommended only in northern states within the No Mow planting zone.
 The addition of Annual Rye to our No Mow Seed Mix provides rapid soil stability for seeding steep slopes and erosion prone sites.
 No Mow is a drought tolerant, low-maintenance grass that needs mowing only once or twice a year.
 A cool-season blend, No Mow grows actively in the spring and fall.
 Once fully established, a No Mow Lawn requires very little water due to a large dense root system that also serves to inhibit weed growth.
 Moderate foot traffic is well tolerated and No Mow grows well in most soil types and light conditions.
 However, consistently moist soils and heavy clay soils should be avoided.

 The minimum order size ("5") for No Mow is 5 lbs.

 300 Lbs per acre.

 Due to a serious shortage in the 2021 fescue seed crops, all 2022 No Mow seed is coated with Pro-Nitro Plus Seed Coating.
 The coating contains limestone with a polymer to absorb water more effectively, along with a fertilizer, kelp, and mycorrhizae to provide plant hormones and rapid root growth.
 Our seed is not treated with any pesticides – no fungicides, herbicides or insecticides.

 Planting and Propagation Notes